America is turning 250 — and there’s no better place to celebrate than the Mississippi Gulf Coast.

 Time: 5:00 PM – 10:00 PM

-Details: A free hometown festival with live music, games, food trucks, craft vendors, and fireworks.
+Details: Free hometown festival with live music, games, food trucks, craft vendors, and fireworks.

 Date: July 3 – 5, 2026

-Date: Traditionally held during the 4th of July week
+Date: Traditionally held during the July 4th week

-Location: Bay Breeze Event Center or Marina Park
+Location: Bay Breeze Event Center, Marina Park, or other Keesler FSS-designated location

-Details: Hosted by the 81st Force Support Squadron, this event features live music, carnival games, a frozen mullet toss, hot wing and watermelon eating contests, and a private fireworks display over the Back Bay.
+Details: Hosted by the 81st Force Support Squadron, this event commonly includes music, games, contests, food, and a private fireworks display over the Back Bay.
+Confirm date and access rules with Keesler FSS.

-Date: Traditionally held during the 4th of July week
+Date: Traditionally held during the July 4th week

 Location: NCBC Gulfport